GoFundMe Provides Refunds To Donors Duped By Viral Campaign

 "All donors who contributed to this GoFundMe campaign have been fully refunded," wrote Bobby Whithorne, a spokesperson for the company, in an emailed statement.
 "GoFundMe always fully protects donors, which is why we have a comprehensive refund policy in place."

-The story started last year with a serendipitous-but-fictitious encounter between a young New Jersey couple and a homeless veteran, and ended with felony charges for all three people involved.
+The story started last year with a serendipitous-but-fictitious encounter between a young New Jersey couple and a homeless veteran and ended with felony charges for all three people involved.
+The criminal cases are still pending.

 On the original GoFundMe page, Katelyn McClure claimed she met veteran Johnny Bobbitt Jr. when she was stranded without gas on a Philadelphia highway.
 The former Marine and paramedic used his last $20 to fill her tank.
 McClure's boyfriend, Mark D'Amico, later returned with her to take a photo of the pair that went viral.

-Note: An earlier version of this story incorrectly said Johnny Bobbitt Jr. filed his lawsuit last year.
-It was filed this past summer.